syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 ## Initialize range selector

 After importing the package, initialize the range selector widget as a child of any widget.
 Here, the range slider widget is added as a child of the Container widget.
-The default value of the minimum and maximum property of the SfRangeSlider is 0.0 and 1.0 respectively.
-So, the values must be given within the range.
+The default value of the `minimum` and `maximum` property of the SfRangeSlider is 0.0 and 1.0 respectively.
+So, the `values` property must be given within the range.
 You can add any kind of widget as a child of range selector.
-Here, chart widget is added as a child.
+Here, [Chart](https://help.syncfusion.com/flutter/chart/getting-started) widget is added as a child.

+N> You must update the `values` property inside the `setState` function for the movement of the thumb in the range slider.

 {% tabs %}
 {% highlight Dart %}